lords-7/essai2/docs/Adding-Software-to-Homebrew.md

 Making a new cask is easy, and the [Cask Cookbook](Cask-Cookbook.md) is an essential resource to guide you through the process.
 The Cookbook provides detailed instructions, best practices, and solutions to common problems you may encounter when creating a cask.
 Familiarizing yourself with its contents before you start is advisable.

-1. Begin by researching existing casks in Homebrew that are similar to the software you plan to add.
-This will help you understand the typical structure and conventions used in casks.
-Start by tapping `homebrew/cask`: run `brew tap homebrew/cask` to clone the `homebrew/cask` tap to the path returned by `brew --repository homebrew/cask`.
+1. It's a good idea to find existing casks in Homebrew that have similarities to the software you want to add.
+This will help you to understand the typical structure and conventions used in casks.
+Start by tapping `homebrew/cask`: first set `HOMEBREW_NO_INSTALL_FROM_API=1` in your shell environment, then run `brew tap homebrew/cask` to clone the `homebrew/cask` tap to the path returned by `brew --repository homebrew/cask`.

 1. If you're starting from scratch, you can use the [`brew create --cask <download-url>` command](Manpage.md#create-options-url) to produce a basic version of your cask.